LibraryCarpentry/lc-data-intro/_episodes/04-regular-expressions.md

 {: .challenge}

 > ## Matching multiple date formats
-> How would you match the date format `dd-MM-yyyy` or `dd-MM-yy` at the end of a string only?
+> How would you match the date format `dd-MM-yyyy` or `dd-MM-yy` at the end of a line only?
 >
 > > ## Solution
 > > ~~~